LKummer/Satellite/doc/content/reference/icons.md

 The navigation bar logo can be customized using the `params.icons.navbarIcon` configuration option.
-Note the navigation bar logo is completely optional and Satelite is designed to look great even without it.
+Note the navigation bar logo is completely optional and Satellite is designed to look great even without it.

 `params.icons.navbarIcon` should contain an SVG logo with the `navbar-logo-icon`